Eco-Fashion – Every time we turn around it seems there is a new word popping into our collective vocabulary.

 Stella McCartney has created a line of high-end eco-fashions including everything from laid-back tops to chunky sweaters.

 Expanding the Definition of Eco-friendly Materials

-Cotton can fit this definition, even if some chemicals are used during the processing stage.
+Cotton can also fit this definition, even if some chemicals are used during the processing stage.

 Animal-based materials such as wool and cashmere can also be considered eco-friendly, as long the animals were not harmed in the gathering process.